NAnneDorcas/AnneNjamen_SoftwareIntern/README.md

+# Project Documentation

-## AnneNjamen_SoftwareIntern
+## Ticket Review

+### TICKET-101: Decision Engine Implementation Review

-To validate the implementation of TICKET-101, we need to ensure that the code meets the requirements specified in the ticket description:
+To ensure the successful implementation of TICKET-101, we reviewed the code against the requirements specified in the ticket description.
+Here are the findings:

+#### Requirements and Implementation:
+1. **Decision Engine Functionality**:
-1.The decision engine should calculate the maximum loan amount and period based on the provided personal code, loan amount, and loan period.
+   - Calculates the maximum loan amount and period based on personal code, loan amount, and loan period.

-2.The loan amount should be determined by the credit modifier derived from the last four digits of the personal code.
+   - Determines the loan amount using the credit modifier derived from the last four digits of the personal code.

-3. The loan period must be between 12 and 60 months, and the loan amount must be between ?2000 and ?10000.
+   - Ensures that the loan period is between 12 and 60 months and that the loan amount is between €2000 and €10000.

-4. The credit score calculation should adhere to the specified algorithm, where the credit modifier is divided by the loan amount and multiplied by the loan period.
+   - Adheres to the credit score calculation algorithm specified.

-5. If the credit score is less than 1, the loan should not be approved.
+   - Blocks loan approval if the credit score is less than 1.

-Based on the provided code, the implementation appears to fulfill these requirements:
+2. **Current Implementation**:

- - The calculateApprovedLoan method takes in the personal code, loan amount, and loan period, and calculates the maximum loan amount based on the credit modifier.
+   - The `calculateApprovedLoan` method successfully handles the calculation logic based on the inputs.
-- Input validation is performed to ensure that the personal code is valid and that the loan amount and period are within the specified ranges.
+   - Input validation is robust, verifying the validity of the personal code and the specified ranges for the loan amount and period.
+   - The code structure is clear, and the logical flow is well maintained.

+3. **Identified Issues**:
-- The credit modifier is correctly determined based on the last four digits of the personal code.
+   - The credit modifier is incorrectly derived from the personal code instead of fetching it from InBank's client data database.

+4. **Recommendations for Improvement**:
-- The loan amount calculation considers both the credit modifier and the loan period.
+   - Implement fetching of the credit modifier directly from the bank's database to ensure accuracy.
-- The code handles scenarios where the calculated loan amount is below the minimum threshold.

-Overall, the intern has implemented the basic functionality of the decision engine effectively.
-The code structure is clear, and the logic appears to be sound.
-However, there are areas for improvement to adhere to SOLID principles and enhance
+   - Consider refinements to adhere to SOLID principles for better code maintainability.
-maintainability:

- - Assume That CS=1
- - The program could also consider a recalibration of the loan period in order to provide the user that added advantage
+   - Explore options for recalibrating the loan period to provide additional benefits to users.
- - We can improve the decision engine by refinancing the loan period when the loan amount is above the maximum loan amoun
+   - Enhance the decision engine by allowing refinancing options when the loan amount exceeds the maximum threshold.

+### TICKET-102: Age Constraint Implementation

+#### Frontend Changes:
+- Replaced the slider system with a textbox for both the Loan Amount and Loan Period.
+- Added a list tile to handle the date of birth input.
+- Updated `api_service` to parse the date of birth to the backend.
+- Modified existing tests to accommodate the new changes and ensure they pass.

+#### Backend Changes:
+- Introduced `InvalidAgeException` in exceptions for handling age-related errors.
+- Implemented `AgeChecker` in configs to verify client's age based on the provided data.
+- Added `ClientInfo` class in configs to manage client data.
+- Updated `DecisionEngine.java` to:
+  - Load client data from `main/resources/data/client_data.json`.
+  - Support the AgeChecker feature.
+  - Enhance the `calculateApprovedLoan` function to accommodate new requirements.
+- Modified `DecisionEngineController.java` and `DecisionRequest.java` to integrate the new age constraint checks.

+## Conclusion

+The implementations for both TICKET-101 and TICKET-102 were reviewed.
+The code meets most of the specified requirements with some areas noted for improvement.
+The team is encouraged to address these areas in future updates to enhance functionality and maintainability.